sgmurphy/wordpress-plugins/wp-recipe-maker/readme.txt

 6. Fully compatible with the Classic Editor.

 == Changelog ==
+= 9.5.1 =
+* Fix: Interpretation of thousands separator when using decimal comma

 = 9.5.0 =
 * Feature: Shoppable Recipes with Chicory
 * Feature: Use image from Hubbub Pro for Pin Recipe button